 Accessibility information

-Our Access Officer can help with any specific needs for your visit and answer questions.
+Our dedicated Access Officer can help with any specific needs for your visit and answer questions.
 Please contact access@edbookfest.co.uk.

 Braille, audio and large print